Because It’s Important!

 For those of you already aware of the dangers of climate change, you may be wondering when I’m going to address health.
 Well, here it is.
 Deforestation, and the burning of fossil fuels, the main climate culprits, are also notorious for impacting our air quality.
-Indeed, air pollution is directly related to all kinds of breathing related problems, such as the asthma that yours truly has developed since living in Tokyo.
+Indeed, air pollution is directly related to all kinds of breathing-related problems, such as the asthma which yours truly has developed since living in Tokyo.
 FYI – burning plastic doesn’t help (see How Japan Vaporizes its Plastic Waste).

 The Bare Necessities

 In addition to air quality concerns (breathing), there’s also our collective need for clean drinking water, and of course food.
 Yes, food security and clean water are also impacted.

 That means, that on top of all the direct effects of temperature extremes and environmental disasters, there’s more to consider.
 Namely, how climate health is integral for supporting all the systems that keep us alive.

 So yeah, it’s totally a health issue (WHO).
 Which leads to a final point.
 Securing a liveable future.
 Wanting safe shelter and a non-crazy climate future inevitably impacts our mental health.
 For those deeply concerned by the climate crisis, you’re probably already familiar with the term eco-anxiety and the effect it can have on your day-to-day.